REAL EST/A A E/ECON/URB R PL 306 — THE REAL ESTATE PROCESS

 REAL EST 415 — VALUATION OF REAL ESTATE

 Techniques of real estate valuation.
-Market analysis, legal and political analysis, and highest and best use analysis; in-depth exposure to the three approaches to valuation; market comparison, income, and cost; the role of valuation in real estate investment; government regulation of appraisers.
+Property analysis, market analysis, legal and political analysis, and highest and best use analysis; in-depth exposure to the three approaches to valuation; sales comparison, income, and cost; application to main commercial property types; the role of valuation in real estate investment.

 REAL EST/ECON/URB R PL 420 — URBAN AND REGIONAL ECONOMICS